 Challenge number Detail of challenge 1 PP students have lower levels of achievement than their peers 2 PP students' attendance is lower than their peers 3 PP students' reading ages are lower on average than their peers on entry to the school 4 Behaviour and Attitude to Learning (AtL): to further embed strategies to improve behaviour and reduce fixed term exclusions for PP students and continue to embed strategies to improve attitude to learning and reduce the gap in average AtL score between PP students and their peers.
 5 Raising profile of PP students across the school.
 How can all staff work to help improve the outcomes of PP students?
-Create a positive PP bias and integrate this into whole school process 6 PP students' Home Learning Environment, Social Capital and Parental Engagement (e.g. attendance at parents evening) is on average lower than their peers 7 The impacts of COVID19 and lockdown have had a disproportionate effect on PP students compared to their peers 8 High attaining pupils who are eligible for PP are making less progress
+Create a positive PP bias and integrate this into whole school process.
+6 PP students' Home Learning Environment, Social Capital and Parental Engagement (e.g. attendance at parents evening) is on average lower than their peers 7 There have been significant changes in disadvantaged students' SEMH needs, with an increasing number of students facing greater challenges in managing their social, emotional, and mental health, which has affected their overall well-being and engagement in school.
+8 High attaining pupils who are eligible for PP are making less progress